Monitoring Student Work and Viewing Scores

 You can't select Marking Period if no school marking periods are set up in Renaissance software.

 If you choose Custom Dates, click in each field and type the start and end dates or choose them from the calendar.
 Custom date ranges can include any range within the school year.
 When you're done, select Continue.

 In the table, you can see the status of your students' Instructional Practice Assignments.
 First, you'll see the Assignment Plans that you have created for the selected classes and groups.

 District administrators can see plans created for any class in any school.
 School administrators can see plans created for any class in their school.
 Teachers can see plans created for their own classes (including plans created by an administrator or team teacher).
 If a plan was created for more than one class or group, the plan will be shown, but you will only see assignment results for the selected class or group.

-In the list of Assignment Plans, assignment plans will have the names you assigned to them.
-(Some may be named "AM Instructional Practice Plan.")
-You can also use the start dates to identify the time periods for each plan.
+In the list of Assignment Plans, you can use the start dates to identify the time periods for each plan.
 To see the subskills that are included in each plan, click the Assignment Plan name.

 The list also includes Lesson Plans created in Planner that include math subskill practice assignments.
 These plans will have the names assigned to them in Planner.

 For the Assignment Plans, you'll see the following:

 If you expand the Assignment Plan by clicking the arrow next to the name, you can see the number of activities for each of the students who received the assignments.
 Select a student's name to see that student's status and scores for each subskill in the Assignment Plan.